5 Best Funchal Tours in Madeira

 It may not be the most famous city in the neighboring country but Funchal 's attractions leave no one indifferent.
 Booking a tour is a good way to discover its charms.

-1. Guided walks in the old town
+1. Guided tours in the old town

 In 1419, the navigators Tristão Vaz Teixeira, Bartolomeu Perestrelo and João Gonçalves Zarco arrived in Madeira.
 In the beginning, this island in the middle of the Atlantic gained importance thanks to the cultivation of sugar and in a few years it became an obligatory stop for ships going to or returning from the Americas.